NateWr/docs-themeofthecrop/plugins/food-and-drink-menu/user/advanced/shortcodes.md

 menu: user
 title: Shortcodes
 ---
-There are two shortcodes available with this plugin, one for displaying a full Menu and one for displaying a single Menu Item.
+There are three shortcodes available with this plugin, one for displaying a full Menu and one for displaying a single Menu Item.
 Below you'll find a list of the attributes available.

+_If you are using WordPress 5.0 or higher, use of the shortcodes is discouraged.
+You can add your menu, menu section or menu item to any page or post using [../getting-started/display-menu](blocks)._

 ## Menu Shortcode